- Download our Moving to Denmark Guide (PDF)

 Mental health awareness in Denmark

 The general practitioner (GP) acts as the gatekeeper to all healthcare services, including psychiatric treatment.
-Many expats and international assignees working in Denmark seek the help of a private English-speaking therapists or psychiatrists instead.
-A good health insurer should be able to provide a list of options.
+Many expats and international assignees working in Denmark seek the help of a private English-speaking therapist or psychiatrist instead.
+A good health insurer should be able to provide you with a list of options and resources.

 Useful resources